View our District Map to see the units in Shawnee Trails District.

 This annual campaign in March through May encourages Cub Scout Packs to conduct a recruitment effort in the spring.
 While this effort many not be as formal as the School Night program, any Pack that is conducting a Spring Recruitment should promote a Pack event for new potential Cub Scouts to visit and sign-up at, and be able to host these new Cub Scouts at scheduled monthly Pack events in the summer such as a swim party, fishing derby, family picnic, Scout Night at sports events, or other pack events.
 For more information on Spring Recruitment, contact Jason Parker.
 Jason can help your Pack plan a recruitment event and coordinate support material such as flyers or postcards to help promote your recruitment event.

-Most Boy Scouts come from Webelos.
-However, many Boy Scout Troops also recruit youth that were not Cub Scouts or who were once Cub Scouts.
-They put on Open House events to recruit these youth into Boy Scouting.
+Most Scouts BSA Scouts come from Webelos.
+However, many Scouts BSA Troops also recruit youth that were not Cub Scouts or who were once Cub Scouts.
+They put on Open House events to recruit these youth into Scouts BSA.
 Use some of these resources for your Troop as you plan your Troop Open House!

 Venturing Crew Open House